Why it matters

 The elements of ethical tech

 The complexity and breadth of considerations most enterprises face in applying technology mean ethical technology has to be a consistent organizational focus, rather than a one-off initiative or list of principles posted on a wall.
-By considering the elements of ethical technology, organizations can develop a comprehensive approach across multiple fronts, from product development to the way leaders interact with their teams.
+A comprehensive approach involves action across multiple fronts, from product development to the way leaders interact with their teams.

 The elements of ethical tech